code-it-vro/Code-n-code-/StackAndQueue/divideIntervalsInGroup/question.md

 #### Return the minimum number of groups you need to create.

 **Definition of Intersection**:
-Two intervals intersect if there is at least one common number between them.
+Two intervals intersect if and only if there is at least one common number between them.
 For example:
 - The intervals `[1, 5]` and `[5, 8]` intersect because they both include the number `5`.

 ---